dianavaca9/design-your-travel-voyage/content/budgeting-your-trip/Emergency Funding and Emergency Contacts.md

 - [ ] Lets family members and close friends know your destination when leaving for a trip.
 - [ ] Use apps like Life360, or Find My to share locations with family and close friends.
 - [ ] Have your own booklet of essential information pertaining to you and the travelers.

+MY RUNNING BALANCE: $900, NOT INCLUDING THE 25% EMERGENCY FUNDING